 On June 12, 2022, Skillsoft entered into a Stock Purchase Agreement (the "Purchase Agreement"), by and among Skillsoft, Skillsoft (US) Corporation ("Seller"), Amber Holding Inc. ("SumTotal"), and Cornerstone OnDemand, Inc. ("Buyer"), pursuant to which, subject to the certain terms and conditions contained therein, Seller agreed to sell, and Buyer agreed to purchase, all of Seller's right, title and interest in and to one hundred percent (100%) of the outstanding shares of capital stock of SumTotal.
-The Transaction closed on August 15, 2022.

-At the closing of the Transaction, Skillsoft received net proceeds of \$176.7 million, subject to customary adjustments as set forth in the Purchase Agreement, including adjustments based on the working capital, cash and indebtedness of SumTotal and its direct and indirect subsidiaries as of the closing date.
+The sale was completed on August 15, 2022.
+Skillsoft received net proceeds of \$180.0 million and reserved \$8.0 million for working capital contingency which is subject to customary adjustments as set forth in the Purchase Agreement, including adjustments based on the working capital, cash and indebtedness of SumTotal and its direct and indirect subsidiaries as of the closing date.